 Did you know that companies that emphasize having a recognition-rich culture also tend to have dramatically lower turnover rates?

-It dramatically reduces the managerial overhead required to make sure everyone's being recognized for the work they do.
-(If that doesn't convince your leadership team to invest in recognition, this webinar might.)
+Peer-to-peer recognition is the most effective method of infusing recognition into your culture.
+Peer-to-peer recognition also dramatically reduces the managerial overhead required to make sure everyone's being recognized for the work they do.
+In a recent customer survey, 73% of respondents said they spend just 2 hours or less on Bonusly admin each month!
+(If that doesn't convince your leadership team to invest in recognition, our webinar about securing executive buy-in might.)

 If you need to start somewhere, start with employee recognition.